DIAGNijmegen/PANTHER_baseline/README.md

 # Baseline Algorithms for the [PANTHER challenge](https://panther.grand-challenge.org/): Pancreatic Tumor Segmentation in Therapeutic and Diagnostic MRI
 This repository contains the baseline algorithms for the PANTHER challenge.
 Model weights were uploaded to Zenodo and can be downloaded [here](https://zenodo.org/records/15211865).

-## ▶️Task 1: Pancreatic Tumor Segmentation on Diagnostic MRIs
+## ▶️ Task 1: Pancreatic Tumor Segmentation on Diagnostic MRIs

 The algorithm is built on the [nnU-Net framework](https://github.com/MIC-DKFZ/nnUNet) (v2) [1] and employs a two-step process to segment pancreatic ductal adenocarcinoma (PDAC) on T1-weighted, contrast-enhanced arterial phase MRIs.
 In the first step, a nnU-Net model is trained for tumor segmentation.
 In the second step, the segmentation is refined through post-processing: the input image is downsampled to half its resolution, and a pancreas mask is generated using [MRSegmentator](https://github.com/hhaentze/MRSegmentator) [2].
 The generated pancreas mask is then upsampled to the original resolution, and connected component analysis is applied to the tumor segmentation.